< Go to Rain Jackets - Men's

 Cons: No hand pockets, loose wrist cuffs

-The Outdoor Research Helium II is essentially a cross between a super light wind jacket and rain jacket.
-It offers the extended water resistance of a rain jacket with the ultralight weight of a wind jacket.
-This model is the most compact jacket we tested when stowed into its special stuff pocket.
-Bottom line: this jacket is extremely useful, especially for climbers, ultralight backpackers, and runners.
-It is more windproof than the super breathable Marmot Essence.
+The Outdoor Research Helium II is essentially a cross between a super light rain jacket and a wind shirt; it offers the extended water resistance of a rain jacket with the weight and packability of a wind jacket.
+This model is the most compact jacket we tested and it conveniently stows into a special built-in stuff pocket.
+It might lack the durability or the ventilation options to make it as versatile as several other options in our review, but for backpackers, hikers, climbers, and trail runners who might leave their jacket in their pack 95% of the time, the Helium II is a perfect option.

-The Helium II is nearly the lightest and easily the most packable rain jacket of all the ones that we tested, making it ideal for moving light and fast or to carry around as a just-in-case layer for protection against wind and rain.
-We found the Marmot Essence, our Editors' Choice winner, performed better during blowing rain storms and it breathed better.
-Meanwhile, the Marmot PreCip, which is heavier, more featured, and more versatile won our Best Buy award.
-The PreCip is the lightest fully-featured model we tested.
+This contender is the lightest and easily the most packable of all the models we tested, making it ideal for moving light and fast or to carry around as a just-in-case layer for protection against unsettled weather.
+We found our Top Picks and Editors' Choice the Outdoor Research Foray, REI Rhyolite, and Arc'teryx Beta SL all performed better during blowing rain storms; all three offered better breathability, but none packed down nearly as small and were all twice the weight of the Helium.

-An extremely lightweight and packable minimalist shell, the Outdoor Research Helium II is ideal for those looking to pack a rain protection layer that takes up as little space and weight as possible.
-Two reflective patches make this a great jacket for cool weather running and biking as well.
+An extremely lightweight and exceptionally compressible shell, the Helium II is ideal for those looking to pack a rain protection layer that takes up as little weight and space as possible.
+Two reflective patches make this a great jacket for cool weather running and biking.

-This jacket kept us dry and we liked the hood design above all others.
-Like the award winning PreCip, the elastic cinches extend only up to the temple and not across the brow.
+This jacket did a solid job of keeping us dry and we thought the hood design was among the best in the review.
+Like the Best Buy award winning Marmot PreCip, the elastic cinches extend up to the temple and not across the brow.
 The unique part of the Helium's design is that there are no cord locks at the side of the hood.
 A third elastic cord that tightens on the back of the hood also cinches the two on the side of the face.
-With the large, stiffened brim, these features work perfectly.
+With the large, stiffened brim, these features work perfectly together.

-The DWR treatment applied to the Pertex Shield+ fabric held up well during our testing.
-The one shortcoming with the Helium II's water resistance is the wrist cuff design.
-With only elastic on the wrist side and no means to tighten them, water can run down your forearms when reaching overhead into flowing water.
+The DWR treatment applied to the Pertex Shield+ fabric held up pretty well during our field and side-by-side testing.
+The one shortcoming with the Helium II's storm worthiness is the wrist/cuff design.
+Because this jacket only offers elastic on the wrist side and no means to tighten it, water can run down your forearms when reaching overhead into rainy weather.

 Breathability & Ventilation